Residence Staff

 All applicants must be full-time students on main campus, and be in good standing with Housing.

-Once hired, Residence Staff are required to maintain a minimum 65% average, as well as obtain a First Aid & CPR-Level C Certificate and a Police Vulnerable Sector Check.
+Once hired, Residence Dons & LLCs are required to maintain a minimum 60% average, Residence Education Advisors are required to maintain a minimum average of 65%, as well as obtain a First Aid & CPR-Level C Certificate and a Police Vulnerable Sector Check.
 In addition, all Residence Staff are required to be present for the Learning & Development Conference (mandatory training), Move-in and Residence Based Day, as well as scheduled on-duty shifts during Orientation Week.
 See dates below.

-• Residence Based Day & scheduled on-duty shifts: Orientation week
+Residence Based Day $amp; scheduled on-duty shifts: Orientation week

 Full attendance at the Learning and Development Conference is mandatory.
 Failure to attend training may deem you ineligible for a Residence Staff position.
 No exceptions will be made for academic commitments that conflict with these requirements including faculty specific orientations, internships, conferences, etc.